yast/yast.github.io/doc/autoyast-development.md

 ![The UI component](images/autoyast.jpeg)

-The AutoYaST Configuration Module uses the AutoYaST Control File and Desktop Configuration File descripbed above.
+The AutoYaST Configuration Module uses the AutoYaST Control File and Desktop Configuration File described above.

-So all the dialogs will be handled by AutoYaST to simplify the interface and to provide a common user interface for all modules appearing in the Autoyast Configuration Module.
+So all the dialogues will be handled by AutoYaST to simplify the interface and to provide a common user interface for all modules appearing in the Autoyast Configuration Module.

-AutoYaST Configuration Module has the follwoing components:
+AutoYaST Configuration Module has the following components:

 * **Details** Area,: Contains a summary of the configuration with the values if available.
 If values where not configured, the phrase 'Not configured yet' is used, which is available from the summary module. (function *summary* in \<module name\>_auto.rb)